Associate Director, Service-Learning and Partnership

 Upward Bound Program Coordinator

-Carrie comes to the Public Service Center with a background in teaching and education program management.
+Carrie comes to the Einhorn Center with a background in teaching and education program management.
 She has taught secondary English in Las Vegas, NV, Boston, MA, and most recently, Groton, NY.
 She is excited to be advising local students on their paths to college and furthering the cause of equitable access to higher education with Upward Bound.
 Carrie holds a B.A. in English Literature from the University of Pittsburgh and an Ed.M. in Risk & Prevention from Harvard Graduate School of Education.

 Assistant Director, Student Programs